15% off 1 or 2 courses, 20% off 3+ courses with code BLOOM |

 Burnout is prevalent among all levels of education, but it hits the hardest in special education.

 Special education teachers experience some of the highest attrition rates of any school employee.
-A recent study from 2015 found that 13 percent of special education teachers leave jobs annually, likely due to burnout and a lack of support in their classrooms.
+A study from 2015 found that 13 percent of special education teachers leave jobs annually, likely due to burnout and a lack of support in their classrooms.
 There is already a nationwide shortage of special education teachers.
 Burnout forces many teachers to leave their jobs and it’s only exacerbating the shortage.

 With so many special education teaching positions unfilled, many schools are forced to hire unqualified teachers, who don’t have the proper training to effectively teach and support students with special needs.

-Like our other post on how to avoid teacher burnout in a typical classroom, there are ways to re-kindle your spirit and help you re-discover the passion that led you to becoming a special education teacher in the first place.
+Like our other post on how to avoid teacher burnout in a typical classroom, there are ways to re-kindle your spirit and help you re-discover the passion that led you to become a special education teacher in the first place.

 Unique Challenges in Special Education